 2. Avatar ID sent by the UE1 should be verified by the IMS network about whether it belongs to the UE1.

-Editor's Note: Whether there is a need for a token based solution and the potential token details are FFS.

 3. e2DCe protection mechanism specified in TS 33.328 [XX] is reused for authentication, integrity and confidentiality protection between UE and MF for Avatar ID List downloading and avatar representation downloading via BDC/ADC.
 As a result there is no need for new normative work for authentication, integrity and confidentiality protection when bootstrap and application data channels are used between two communicating entities

 4. Reuse existing security specification in TS 33.328 [XX], Annex P.1, for security of aspects of SBA in IMS media control interface, to protect SBA communication between MF/DCSF and DC AS/BAR, or between DC AS and BAR, if the DC AS and BAR are deployed inside of operator’s domain.